Skip to content

 Verification propertyWiki-only; the API cannot create it

-CommentsOptionalOff by default; not recreated on restore
+CommentsOptionalOff by default; page-level only unless inline block comments are also enabled; not recreated on restore

 File attachmentsOptionalOff by default; 5 GB per-file limit; restored if captured